grflows/cook/README.md

 # kiwi
-a tiny lang transpiled into js
+a tiny lang transpiled into javascript